seandstewart/bardly/dev/bardly/uncut.md

-# The Taming of the Shrew - Uncut
+# The Taming of the Shrew,  Uncut

 ## PROLOGUE